ockam/OCLoCS/README.md

 # OCLoCS
 Ockam’s Curated List of CraftCMS Stuff

-This a collection of plugins and resources that we deeemed useful for our Craft development.
+This a collection of plugins and resources that we deemed useful for our Craft development.
 Hope it may help others.

 This is a work in progress.